- 0.1 EDIBLE PROPERTIES OF CHAYOTE

 The draining capacity offered by this vegetable is not only interesting for the control of body weight.
 By increasing urination, your body expels, along with the urine, a lot of toxins.

-In addition to potassium, this food is rich in other minerals, especially zinc.
-We know that this mineral plays a role in the formation of enzymes and in the metabolism of proteins and carbohydrates.
 Equally important is this mineral in the health of our defenses as well as the formation of bones and teeth.
 100 grams of this vegetable provides the necessary amount of this mineral.

 Chayotes are rich in amino acids